LinuxAtDuke/Intro-to-MySQL/README.md

 <a name='unit2'></a>
 ## Unit 2: Databases, schema
-  * Removing, creating databases is very simple
+  * Removing or creating databases is very simple

 	_mysql>>_ DROP DATABASE test;